 The Province of British Columbia was represented by Elizabeth Mayer, Ministry of Attorney General.

 The bond offering was underwritten by a syndicate led by CIBC World Markets and including BMO Nesbitt Burns, RBC Capital Markets and TD Securities.
-The underwriters were represented by Farris, with a team led by Herb Dodd and including Candy Saga, Trevor Scott and Ranjeev Sangra.
+The underwriters were represented by Farris, with a team led by Herb Dodd and including Candy Saga, Trevor Scott and Ranj Sangra.